 What is the flu shot made of?

 There are many different strains of the flu, and the predominant strains that spread change each flu season.
-Every year the flu vaccine is reformulated to include three or four influenza strains that are predicted to circulate through the community.
+Every year the flu vaccine is reformulated and standardized by the U.S. Public Health Service to include three or four influenza strains that are predicted to circulate through the community during the upcoming season.
 So a typical flu vaccine is actually several vaccines rolled up in one, to protect against different strains.

 How does the vaccine work?